c0rvidkn1ght/c0rvidkn1ght/README.md

   -Zoophillia (Romantical/sexual attraction to animals)

   -AND ANYTHING ELSE THAT COUNTS AS A PROSHIP BUT I FORGOT TO LIST.

+-People who use the term "groom" LIGHTLY. don't downplay it.

 -People who support groomers and are groomers. (people like Booknote or anyone else.)